 Location: 13402 Kalamath St, Westminster

-Westlands has undergone several rounds of updates, most recently in 2000.
+Westlands has undergone several rounds of updates.
 Its three spacious play areas feature a village of play houses, unique sculptures, a hanging seesaw, and a slide built into the hillside.
 There is a tall observation tower, a nearby pond and splash area, and a flower garden.
 This is a great example of an older, yet top-notch playground in a beautiful park.

 Location: 5701 S Quebec St, Greenwood Village